datajoint/datajoint-docs/src/concepts/reproduce/table-tiers.md

 <!-- TODO: Add link to ephys ClusteringParamSet -->

-While this distinction is useful for strucutring a pipeline, it is not enforced, and left to the best judgement of the resercher.
+While this distinction is useful for structuring a pipeline, it is not enforced, and left to the best judgement of the researcher.

 ## Automation: Imported and Computed

 Auto-populated tables are used to define, execute, and coordinate computations in a DataJoint pipeline.
 These tables belong to one of the two auto-populated data tiers:
 *Imported* and *Computed*.
-The difference is not strictly enforced, but the convention helps researchers understand data provenance at a glane.
+The difference is not strictly enforced, but the convention helps researchers understand data provenance at a glance.

 *Imported* tables require access to external files, such as raw storage, outside the database.
 If a entry were deleted, it could be retrieved from the raw files on disk.